Bisi Alimi, a Nigerian activist who received death threats after he came out tells us about his experience growing up in his home country.

 Is it important to see gay characters on screen?

 How it's done matters.
 No-one can dispute the power of film and stories; they shape the way we think about historical events.
-If there were Nollywood films that showed LGBTQ+ people as humane, loving, caring, and in stable, happy relationships, the perception would change.
+If there were Nollywood films that showed LGBTQI+ people as humane, loving, caring, and in stable, happy relationships, the perception would change.
 Look at Europe and America.
 A lot changed through activism, but also through films.

 Unfortunately, many Nigerian film projects are self-funded.
 So if someone like me wants to produce and direct a film, I have to find the money first.
 That's a tall order.
 There's no financial mechanism in Nigeria that would fund my idea, but I also wouldn't want to get international film companies on board, because then I'd be attacked for pushing Western propaganda.
 It's really a tough call.

 However, there is an increasing number of documentaries coming out of Africa.
-A few years back we saw Call Me Kuchu, and last year at Film Africa, the Royal Africa Society's annual film festival, we saw two LGBTQ+ films and a collection of LGBTQ+ stories from Kenya titled Stories Of Our Lives.
-A UK film-maker is working on The Boy from Mushin, a film about my coming out, what has changed since then, and what impact it is having on the LGBTQ+ movement in Nigeria.
+A few years back we saw Call Me Kuchu, and last year at Film Africa, the Royal Africa Society's annual film festival, we saw two LGBTQI+ films and a collection of LGBTQI+ stories from Kenya titled Stories Of Our Lives.
+A UK film-maker is working on The Boy from Mushin, a film about my coming out, what has changed since then, and what impact it is having on the LGBTQI+ movement in Nigeria.
 There's a Kickstarter campaign supporting it.
 There was also Veil of Silence from Nigeria, which was an entry at the BFI Flare film festival two years ago.